Magical Girl Raising Project: Manga

 A manga adaptation illustrated by Pochi Edoya was serialized in Kadokawa Shoten's Comp Ace magazine between September 26, 2014 and October 26, 2015.
 It was collected into two tankōbon volumes released between June 26, 2015 and March 26, 2016.
 An adaptation of Magical Girl Raising Project: Restart, illustrated by Nori Senbei, began serialization in Comp Ace from June 2016.
 The first tankōbon volume was released on September 30, 2016.
 A spin-off manga illustrated by Ryouta Yuzuki, Magical Girl Raising Project FTP, began release on the Kono Light Novel wa Sugoi!
 WEB service from August 29, 2016.

 Yen Press began releasing translations of the manga series starting December 19, 2017.

 Volume list

 Anime

 An anime television series adaptation animated by Lerche and directed by Hiroyuki Hashimoto aired in Japan between October 1, 2016 and December 17, 2016 and was simulcast by Crunchyroll.
 An English simuldub by Funimation was streamed weekly during the summer of 2018, starting on July 29, 2018.
 The anime was released across four Blu-ray & DVD volumes containing three episodes each.
 The opening theme is "Sakebe" (叫べ, Shout) by Manami Numakura, while the ending theme is "Dreamcatcher" by Nano.

-An anime adaptation of the Restart light novels was announced on January 29, 2023.
-Hiroyuki Hashimoto will reprise his role as director.
+An anime adaptation of the Restart light novels was announced on January 29, 2023, with Hiroyuki Hashimoto reprising his role as director.
+It was later revealed to be a second television season animated by SynergySP that is set to premiere in 2026.
+For the second season, the opening theme is "No tears here" by Minori Chihara, while the ending theme is "ReMind" by Daisy×Daisy.